PEM-Humboldt/permanent-plot-db/documents/incorporacionDatosBST_Col.md

     Retrieving data for taxon 'Verbesina'

-    Retrieving data for taxon 'Vernonanthura'

-    Retrieving data for taxon 'Vigna'

     Retrieving data for taxon 'Vitex'

-    Retrieving data for taxon 'Vochysia'

-    Retrieving data for taxon 'Xylophragma'

-    Retrieving data for taxon 'Xylosma'

     Retrieving data for taxon 'Zanthoxylum'

-    Retrieving data for taxon 'Ziziphus'

     Retrieving data for taxon 'Zygia'